 Other Features and Updates

 We’ve highlighted out a small portion of the features released in MLflow 1.1 above.
-Please review the full list of changes and contributions from the community in the 1.1 release notes.
-We welcome more input on firstname.lastname@example.org or by filing issues or submitting patches on GitHub.
+We welcome more input on email@example.com or by filing issues or submitting patches on GitHub.
 For usage questions about MLflow, we have a MLflow tag on Stack Overflow.
 You can follow @MLflow on Twitter as well.

 What’s Next After 1.1